Walentalien/WikiRacer/README.md

 Code Structure Improvements:
-Split the large crawler.rs (671 lines) into smaller, more focused modules Create a dedicated configuration module for better configuration management Implement proper error handling with custom error types Add more comprehensive logging and metrics collection
+Split the large crawler.rs into smaller, more focused modules Create a dedicated configuration module for better configuration management Implement proper error handling with custom error types Add more comprehensive logging and metrics collection